 A survey of literary masterpieces of Spain from the eighteenth century to the present.
 Classes conducted in Spanish.

-SPA 403 Survey of Spanish American Literature Credit, 3 sem. hrs.
+SPA 403 Survey of Latin-American Literature

 A study of major Spanish American writers and their works from the Spanish conquest to present.
 Classes conducted in Spanish.